-In relation to the taxation of digital transactions, following (i) the compilation of the Statement on Two-Pillar Solutions to Address Taxation Challenges Arising from the Digitalisation of the Economy, based on the OECD's Action Plan under the BEPS project, and (ii) the publication of the Pillar 2 Model Rules, which include the introduction of a global minimum tax, a revised bill containing new provisions corresponding to the income aggregation rule was submitted to the Diet on 3 February 2023.

-Under the new tax system in relation to the income aggregation rule, if the tax burden rate of a subsidiary of MNEs (Multinational Enterprises) that have 750 million EUR of the aggregate amount of group revenue is lower than the minimum tax rate (15%), the Japanese parent company of the MNE will be taxed as if the tax burden rate of the subsidiary were 15%.
+In relation to the taxation of digital transactions, following (i) the compilation of the Statement on Two-Pillar Solutions to Address Taxation Challenges Arising from the Digitalisation of the Economy, based on the OECD's Action Plan under the BEPS project, and (ii) the publication of the Pillar 2 Model Rules, which include the introduction of a global minimum tax, Income Inclusion Rule(IIR) has become effective.
+Specifically, if the tax burden rate of a subsidiary of MNEs (Multinational Enterprises) that have 750 million EUR of the aggregate amount of group revenue is lower than the minimum tax rate (15%), the Japanese parent company of the MNE will be taxed as if the tax burden rate of the subsidiary were 15%.
+The IIR rules would apply for business years of MNEs, which commence on or after April 1, 2024.
 With regard to Pillar 1, new taxation rules are likely to be introduced according to OECD's discussions in the future.